Targeted cancer drugs work by targeting the differences in cancer cells that help them to grow and survive.

 - whose cancer has come back in or near the breast and surgery isn't possible

-Doctors are waiting for the results of several trials looking at pertuzumab with different drugs for secondary breast cancer.
+There is research going on looking at pertuzumab with different drugs for secondary breast cancer.

 Denosumab is a type of monoclonal antibody.